ESMValGroup/ESMValTool/doc/sphinx/source/community/introduction.rst

    ``esmvaltool install Julia`` to install the Julia dependences.
 Install Julia dependences after R dependences if you plan to use both.
--  Test that your installation was succesful by running ``esmvaltool -h``.
+-  Test that your installation was successful by running ``esmvaltool -h``.
 -  If you log into a cluster or other device via ``ssh`` and your origin machine sends the ``locale`` environment via the ``ssh`` connection,